Andre-s-Internship/StreamAPI_Practice/readme.md

 Q.16) Find the cities with the minimum and the maximum population in countries.

-Q.18) Find the year where the maximum number of movie is available
+Q.18) Find the year when the maximum number of movie is available

 **Dictionary questions**